kisgamer/iptool/README.md

 # Guide
 Make sure that you have git installed, if you don't, you can do so by running:\
-if on ubuntu, Pop!_OS, elementaryOS or derivatives: `sudo apt install git -y`\
+if on debian ubuntu, Pop!_OS, elementaryOS or derivatives: `sudo apt install git -y`\
 if on arch, manjaro or derivatives: `sudo pacman -Sy git`\
 Download the script by running:\
 `git clone https://github.com/kisgamer/iptool.git`\